Flow morphology and patterns in porous media convection: A persistent homology analysis: Results: One-sided convection

 Further insight is reached by considering loops, see figure~\ref{fig:pds}(b).
 Here we note the formation of loops with a significant birth temperature ($T\sim 0.3$) only at relatively early times ($t\lesssim 0.7$), as illustrated by the elongated tails in the corresponding $\pd$s.
 As the pattern stabilizes, these tails disappear, indicating that loops form only at very low temperatures.
 Overall, the diagrams capture the topological transition from the maze phase to an ordered cellular network.

 Figure~\ref{fig:TP} demonstrates a strong similarity in the time-dependent behaviour of heat flux (figure~\ref{fig:TP}a), total persistence (figure~\ref{fig:TP}b), number of generators (figure~\ref{fig:TP}c), and average lifespans (figure~\ref{fig:TP}d).
 All considered quantities exhibit consistent trends, suggesting that the evolution of heat flux and topological measures is closely correlated.
 One peculiarity of the particular set of patterns considered here is illustrated by the number of generators, $N_g$, and lifespans, $\cal{L}$, for components ($\beta_0$) and loops ($\beta_1$): $N_g$ is much larger for the loops, and $\cal L$ for the components.
 Taken together, these results suggest the existence of small variations of temperature leading to loop formation (very close to the diagonal, as suggested by small $\cal L$): these flow structures correspond to the footprint of the small plumes near the upper wall, see e.g. figures~\ref{fig:qualit}(d-f).
+While Fourier analysis provides a dominant wavelength, it cannot distinguish between disconnected plumes and interconnected cellular networks with similar spectral content.
+PH, instead, resolves these differences through topological measures such as generator count and lifespan.
 On the other hand, $\cal L$ is significantly larger for components, showing the existence of isolated areas of elevated temperature which persist over a significant temperature range.
 These areas of elevated temperature are the feature of the results, which is of real physical interest; regarding small variations of temperature, further inspection shows that these variations occur on the computational grid scale, consistently with the tail of the Fourier spectrum for the large wavenumbers for the results discussed in previous works~\citep{depaoli2025grl}.
 They are therefore not relevant for our purposes and we remove them from future discussion, as mentioned in \S\ref{sec:toy}.
+The noise band width used for this removal is a post-processing choice tied to the temperature-field scale and numerical resolution, and not a universal value.
 We note that the numerical resolution employed is appropriate and does not affect the main PH trends: extensive validation has been performed in previous works \citep{depaoli2022strong,depaoli2025grl}, showing that numerical noise is well-separated from physically-meaningful flow features.